Wonton Soup: Proof Structures Under Interventions

 • Paper-style paired blind baseline (paper_k) from basin runs with --basin-blind.

-• GED families (ged_search_graph, ged_search_graph_soft, ged_proof_graph, ged_trace_graph) with explicit validity metadata.
+• GED measurement types (ged_search_graph, ged_search_graph_soft, ged_proof_graph, ged_trace_graph) with explicit validity metadata.

 • Trajectory comparison (divergence, reconvergence, recovery iterations).